mariT94/Hyperblog/README.md

 # Hyperblog
-new incredible blog for the GitHub course
+new incredible blog to the GitHub course